Swedish Squash Open 2013

-The Case Swedish Open 2013 is the 2013's Swedish Open, which is a tournament of the PSA World Tour event International (prize money: $70,000).
+The Case Swedish Open 2013 was the 2013 edition of Swedish Open, a PSA World Tour international tournament (prize money: $70,000).
 The event took place in Linköping in Sweden from 31 January to 3 February.
 Grégory Gaultier won his second Swedish Open trophy, beating Nick Matthew in the final.

 Prize money and ranking points

 For 2013, the prize purse was $70,000.
 The prize money and points breakdown is as follows: